 This is because you should only target one page at any given keyword.

-If you’re using WordPress then I recommend you create pages for your important SEO keyword phrases, and don’t bother with SEO on your regular blog posts, which will likely be talking about time-related journal-style content anyway, and not topics people would actually be searching for.
+If you’re using WordPress to build your photography website then I recommend you create pages for your important SEO keyword phrases, and don’t bother with SEO on your regular blog posts, which will likely be talking about time-related journal-style content anyway, and not topics people would actually be searching for.

 The Tools You Need To Get Started